theminjunchoi/ex-blog/content/article/stayfit-planning.md

 - Flutter, firebase review, and Find the next technical stack to study.

 ## Plan
-- The fourth week of Fabruary
+- The fourth week of February
     - Implementing login function
     - register page done